 - If the string entered is a single file - only that file will be considered a template.

-Pathdirectory of the Argo CD Application’s repository prior to adding newly templated files.- This can be useful when resources have been removed from your input-templates, but also need to be removed from the target repository.
+- This can be useful when resources have been removed from your input templates, but also need to be removed from the target repository.

 Creating and Deploying a Release

-The step will fail to execute if no git credentials exist for repositories references by your Argo CD Applications.
-As such, prior to execution, it is recommended to use the Deployment Preview to ensure no outstanding configuration is required.
+The step will fail to execute if no git credentials exist for repositories referenced by your Argo CD Applications.
+As such, prior to execution, it is recommended to use the Argo CD Applications View to ensure no outstanding configuration is required.

 When deploying a release containing an Update Argo CD Applications Manifest step, Octopus will: